AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 - [Balsamiq](https://balsamiq.com/) - Used to create the wireframes for the project.

-- [Befunky Photo Editor](https://befunky.com) - Used to resize and crop the images
+- [Befunky Photo Editor](https://befunky.com) - Used to resize and crop the images.

-- [Style generator](https://html-css-js.com/) - Used for colour gradient, text-shadow and box-shadow
+- [Style generator](https://html-css-js.com/) - Used for colour gradient, text-shadow and box-shadow.

-- [Favicon generator](https://www.favicon-generator.org/) - Used to generate a Union Jack favicon
+- [Favicon generator](https://www.favicon-generator.org/) - Used to generate a Union Jack favicon.

 - [AmIResponsive](http://ami.responsivedesign.is/) - Used to generate a responsive image of the website used in the README file.